pdtournament/pdtournament/README.md

 and enables [all sorts of new and interesting strategies](http://lesswrong.com/lw/hmx/prisoners_dilemma_with_visible_source_code/).

+See the tutorial below and the `Tournament.hs` and `Bots.hs` files for more instructions on how to create and submit a bot.
+After the tournament is over, I will announce the winner and make all of the code and data publically available.

 ## Submitting a bot ##

 Email all submissions and/or questions to